Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Simple-current modular invariants

 \subsection{Finite groups}

-This section addresses the simple-current modular invariants, also called the D-series or simple-current orbifold invariants.
-As usual consider first a finite group $G$.
-Its simple-currents consist of primaries $(z,\phi)$ where $z\in Z(G)$ and $\phi\in\widehat{G}$ is dimension-1.
+{ The simple-currents of a finite group $G$} consist of primaries $(z,\phi)$ where $z\in Z(G)$ and $\phi\in\widehat{G}$ is dimension-1.
 Any simple-current of a finite group gives rise to a modular invariant by \eqref{scinv} (this fails for e.g. the odd levels of SU(2)); it will be an automorphism invariant iff the root of unity $\phi(z)$ has order equal to the least common multiple of the orders of $\phi$ in $\widehat{G}$ and $z$ in $Z(G)$.
 Incidentally, most finite groups have simple-currents; the only one of order $<168$ which doesn't is the alternating group $A_5$.

 Consider for concreteness $G=D_{2n}:=\langle r,s:r^2=s^{2n}=rsrs=1\rangle$, the dihedral group with $4n$ elements.
 Let $\psi_{ij}$, $i,j\in\{0,1\}$, denote its 4 1-dimensional irreps, defined by $\psi_{ij}(r^as^b)=(-1)^{ia+jb}$; denote the remaining $n-1$ 2-dimensional irreps by $\chi_k$, $1\le k<n$ using obvious notation.
 Its 8 simple-currents are $z_{hij}:=(s^{hn},\psi_{ij})$ for all $h,i,j\in\bbZ_2$; apart from the trivial $z_{000}$, they all have order 2.
 The remaining $2n^2+6$ primaries are $(s^{hn},\chi_k)$, $(s^{a},\phi_{l})$, $(rs^h,\psi'_{ij})$ where $1\le a<n$, $l\in\bbZ_{2n}$, $h,i,j\in\bbZ_2$, where $\psi'_{ij}((rs^h)^as^{bn})=(-1)^{ai+bj}$ etc. See section 3.2 of \cite{CGR} for more details, as well as the $S$ and $T$ matrices.